mattmcw/stipple_gen/README.md

 This will take your original image `myImage.jpg` and run it through the stippling process using the default variables for everything and output two files for you: `myStippledImage.jpg` and `myStippledDrawing.svg`, the latter of which you can use on your plotter.

+The `--display true` arguments will show the progress of the script in the main window, which the default.
+Run it headless with `--display false`.

 Other variables:

 ```java